 You see Ms. Inez knew about the mountain.
 She knew that if she wanted to be delivered out of her situation, the mountain was necessary!
 If she wanted to be delivered, she would either have to climb it or go around it!

 Now climbing a mountain ain’t easy; people have died trying to climb mountains!
-It requires experience, athletic ability, and technical knowledge.
+It requires experience, athletic ability, technical knowledge and a leader.
 You will encounter some rough terrain and dangerous slopes on your way up and you need to be equipped to handle it.

 One of the best mountain climbers to me was David.
 One of the mountains he had to climb was fighting Goliath (found in 1 Samuel 17).
 The Philistine army had gathered for war against Israel.
 Goliath, the Philistine champion measuring over nine feet tall and wearing full armor came out each day for forty days, mocking and challenging the Israelites to fight.
 Saul and the whole army were terrified of Goliath.